das-friday-night/erNews/README.md

 26. (server) initialize passport and setup auth-checker in app.js
 27. (server) create route middleware auth.js to handle logic of '/auth'

+28. (py-utils) install requests
+29. (py-utils) install redis

 * To start either client or server by itself: `npm start`
 * In script section of client/package.json.
 Except `npm start`, all other command need to do it with `run`, for example: `npm run build` to build the react project.
+* All python file or folder should be named in _ style but NOT - style.
+Since the import not work with -

 **Remember to check out all the TODO questions**